ubiquity/generate-permit/README.md

 RPC_PROVIDER_URL="https://rpc.gnosischain.com"
 ```

-In this case, the main production deploy of the backend is served to your frontend and you can change things in frontend without worrying about backend.
+In this case, the production deploy of the backend is served to your frontend and you can change things in the frontend.

 There are some `/shared` files for frontend & backend.
 To make sure you didn't break anything in backend, you should occasionally run
 `yarn test:unit`